trussworks/terraform-aws-ou-scp/README.md

 * Combines multiple Service Control Policies (SCP) statements based on the policies defined in [`terraform-aws-org-scp`](https://github.com/trussworks/terraform-aws-org-scp).
 Creating a single policy allows more than 5 policies to be be applied to a single Organizational Unit (OU).
 * Alternatively, creates a "Deny All Access" Service Control Policy.

-Certain assumptions are made when you choose to use a combined policy.
-The default "Deny" policies in the combined policy block are:

-* Require S3 encryption (DenyIncorrectEncryptionHeader + DenyUnEncryptedObjectUploads)
-* Protect S3 Buckets (ProtectS3Buckets) - included by default in the combined policy

 The following statements are included in the combined policy (listed by `sid`), with Deny/Allow toggled for each:

-* Deny root account (DenyRootAccount)
 * Deny leaving AWS Organizations (DenyLeavingOrgs)
 * Deny creating IAM users or access keys (DenyCreatingIAMUsers)
 * Deny deleting KMS Keys (DenyDeletingKMSKeys)
 * Deny deleting Route53 Hosted Zones (DenyDeletingRoute53Zones)
 * Deny deleting VPC Flow logs, Cloudwatch log groups, and Cloudwatch log streams (DenyDeletingCloudwatchLogs)

+Certain policies exist only as "Deny" policies in AWS, and therefore do not have a "Deny/Allow" toggle.
+These policies are simply not included in the combined policy unless explicitly set to `true`:

+* Deny root account (DenyRootAccount)
+* Require S3 encryption (DenyIncorrectEncryptionHeader + DenyUnEncryptedObjectUploads)
+* Protect S3 Buckets (ProtectS3Buckets) - included by default in the combined policy
 * Protect IAM Roles (ProtectIAMRoles)
 * Restrict Regional Operations (LimitRegions)